ORCID (Open Researcher and Contributor ID)

 - Improves discoverability.
 ORCID is indexed by Google Scholar and you can also link it with Web of Science and Scopus

 - Saves your time by automatically filling in data on publishers' and funders' forms

 - Stays with you throughout your career

 HKBU is an ORCID member organization, and has developed its own ORCID integration.
 This allows us to record the ORCID iDs of our faculty, and also gives you the option of allowing us to update your ORCID record on your behalf.
 Granting this permission further saves the time and effort of our researchers as you need not manually add your new publication details to ORCID yourself.

 The initial adoption of ORCID took place in Semester 2 of the 2014-2015 Academic Year, when all eligible faculty received an invitation to create a new ORCID account or connect their existing ORCID account to our system.
 Going forward, new faculty joining HKBU will be sent an invitation soon after they take up their position.

-Yes, if your HKBU FRG (Faculty Research Grant) application is approved.
-One of the requirements of the FRG is to participate in the Research Visibility initiatives which include creating and providing an ORCID iD to the Library.
+Yes, if you have received an HKBU FRG (Faculty Research Grant).
+One of the requirements of the FRG is to participate in the University's Research Visibility initiative, which includes creating and providing an ORCID iD to the Library.

-Otherwise, the creation of an OCRID iD is entirely up to faculties.
+If you have not received an FRG, the creation of an OCRID iD is entirely voluntary.